yescine/DAViD/model_cards/surface_normal_model.md

 ### Out-of-Scope Use

-The models are trained for estimating surface normals for humans in the image and not suitable for other objects.
+The models are specifically trained for human subjects in images and are not suitable for other object categories.

 ## Bias, Risks, and Limitations